lemuba/Marstek-Energy-Storage---Home-Assistant-Custom-Integration---Proof-of-Concept/README.md

 - **Port** *(default: `30000`)*
 - **Scan Interval (s)** *(default: `10`)*
 - **Your local_Homeassistant-IP** and **local Homeassistant Port** for binding the outgoing UDP socket (e.g. under strict NAT)
-  (**Note!: The Port you set for the Homeassistant Port must be equal to the above Mastek battery Port, else Homeassistant will not receive any data**)
+  (**Note!: The Port you set for the Homeassistant Port must be equal to the above Marstek battery Port, else Homeassistant will not receive any data**)
 - **Timeout (s)** *(default: `5`)*

 ---